wso2-extensions/apim-handler-pingai/README.md

 **For new APIs**

-- Once the API is successfully created and the life cycle state changed to **PUBLISHED**, a new model will be created in the ASE for the API and the handler will be added to the data flow.
+- Once the API is successfully [created](https://docs.wso2.com/display/AM260/Quick+Start+Guide#QuickStartGuide-CreatinganAPIfromscratch) and the life cycle state changed to **PUBLISHED**, a new model will be created in the ASE for the API and the handler will be added to the data flow.
  Once the API state changed to **RETIRED**, the model will be deleted.

 **For existing APIs**

-- The recommended method is to create a new version for the API with Ping Intelligence enabled.
+- The recommended method is to create a [new version](https://docs.wso2.com/display/AM260/Quick+Start+Guide#QuickStartGuide-VersioningtheAPI) for the API with Ping Intelligence enabled.

-    *Republishing the API will update the synapse config with the handler and by changing the life cycle to PUBLISHED will create a new model.*
+    *Although changing the status of a live API is not recommended, republishing the API will update the synapse config with the handler and by demoting to CREATED or PROTOTYPED state and changing the life cycle back to PUBLISHED state will create a new model for API in the ASE.*

 **Note:**